DinithiPramodya/EmailClient/README.md

-# CLI based Emain Client Project
+# CLI based Email Client Project

 ## A command-line based email client project developped using Java, which is able to send personalized birthday greetings